panda3d/panda3d-docs/programming/render-attributes/color-write-masks.rst

 .. code-block:: python

    bits = ColorWriteAttrib.CAlpha
    bits |= ColorWriteAttrib.CRed
    bits |= ColorWriteAttrib.CGreen
    bits |= ColorWriteAttrib.CBlue
    nodePath.setAttrib(ColorWriteAttrib.make(bits))

 To disable writes to one or more channels, omit that bit.
-You can also use:
+You can also use the following to enable all bits:

 .. code-block:: python

    nodePath.setAttrib(ColorWriteAttrib.make(ColorWriteAttrib.CAll))

-To enable all bits.